TryKickoff/kickoff/readme.md

 When using Grunt with Kickoff, source maps are created for both the Javascript and Sass.
 Javascript is compiled to the `/js/dist` and Sass is compiled to the '/css' folder.

 ## Using Git?
-Kickoff's [.gitignore](https://github.com/tmwagency/kickoff/blob/master/.gitignore#L28) file ignores the `/dist` folder and `.map` files by default.
-You will want to uncomment these lines if you are compiling these on the server; think continuous integration.
+Kickoff's [.gitignore](https://github.com/tmwagency/kickoff/blob/master/.gitignore#L30) file ignores the `/dist` folder by default.
+You will want to uncomment this line if you **not** compiling these on the server.